DallanQ/race_for_the_galaxy/QA.md

 > Is the Alien Rosetta Stone an Alien card or not?

-Yes, the Alien Rosetta Stone is an Alien card but it does not produce Alien technology goods(or a windfall world for those goods) and therefore it triggers a 2 points reward.
+Yes, the Alien Rosetta Stone is an Alien card but it does not produce Alien technology goods (or a windfall world for those goods) and therefore it triggers a 2 points reward.
 This also means that the colony ship can be used to colonize the Alien Rosetta Stone World, since that world doesn't produce Alien technology goods.

 [space-mercenaries-plus-improved-logistics](https://boardgamegeek.com/thread/1087399/space-mercenaries-plus-improved-logistics)

-> I was playing in Keldon’s AI with Improved Logistics on the tableau.
+> I was playing with Improved Logistics on the tableau.
 I chose develop, settle, and produce phases.
 After developing Space Mercenaries, I discarded a card to settle a 2-defense military world, which raised my military temporarily.
 When I used Improved Logistics to settle again, my two 3-defense military worlds were grayed out, indicating they couldn’t be settled.
 I thought I would be able to discard another card to reach 3 military strength for this phase.
 Why couldn’t I settle these worlds?

 You need to use the discard power all at once for each settle action.
 You can only use a power once per phase, so when you discarded one card to gain 1 military for the first settle action, that counted as your single use of the power for that settle.
 This means you couldn’t discard another card to add 1 more military for a second attempt to settle.